vubeckubec/interface_relationship_manager/README.md

-# Interface Splitting Manager
+# Interface Relationship Manager

-**Interface Splitting Manager** is a plugin for [NetBox](https://github.com/netbox-community/netbox) that allows you to split a single physical or virtual interface into two separate logical interfaces for RX and TX traffic, while retaining the original interface as the "main" interface.
+**Interface Relationship Manager** is a plugin for [NetBox](https://github.com/netbox-community/netbox) that allows you to split a single physical or virtual interface into two separate logical interfaces for RX and TX traffic, while retaining the original interface as the "main" interface.
 This plugin is useful for scenarios where you need granular control or monitoring of inbound and outbound traffic on an interface.

 ## Features
 - **Easy interface splitting**: Split any interface into separate RX and TX interfaces with a single click.